aleksadacic/DataQuerying/README.md

   a
   combined `Specification` or `CriteriaQuery`.

-- Joins: The `Query` object supports `.join("attribute.subAttribute", JoinType.LEFT)`.
+- Joins: The `Query` object supports joins, e.g. `.join("attribute.subAttribute", JoinType.LEFT)`.
 - DTO Projection: Using `executeQuery(...)` allows you to project selected fields into a custom DTO class.

+[//]: # (TODO primeri iz koda i da se definise sta je advanced)

 > [!NOTE]
-> Most of these classes & operations are under internal packages, so you should only rely on them if you know the
+> Classes under `internal` package should only be used if you know and understand the
 > internals.
 The library’s main public classes are `Query`, `SearchRequest`, and `SearchOperator`.

 ## Exceptions